 The Canon MF644Cdw is mediocre as a family printer.
 It could be a solid option if the kids are in school and need to print a lot of reports or documents in color, but it's not recommended if you're looking for a photo printer.
 It's also very bulky, so finding space for it in your home will likely be a challenge.

-The Canon imageCLASS MF644Cdw is outstanding for home or small office use.
+The Canon imageCLASS MF644Cdw is an excellent printer for home or small office use.
 It prints quickly, supports duplex scanning, and has lots of connectivity options, including fax with handheld support.
 Most importantly, it can print lots of copies before the toner needs to be changed, and there are higher-yield options available too.
 It might be a bit of an investment, but it should pay off in the long run.

-The Canon color imageCLASS MF644Cdw is a good printer for students.
+The Canon color imageCLASS MF644Cdw is a very good printer for students.
 It's very big, so it'll be tough to find a spot to set it up, especially if you're in a dorm.
 However, depending on how much you print, it could end up costing you less than using the printers at the library.
 It also has the added benefit of being able to print in color, which can help your reports stand out.
 It doesn't support Bluetooth, so if you have colleagues over who need to print something, they'll need to connect to your Wi-Fi network.

 The Canon MF644Cdw is an impressive black and white printer.
 While it supports color printing for when it's needed, it still shines as a monochrome printer.
 Its black page yield is very high and the cost-per-print is low.
 Documents in black and white print quickly too, although the first page is a bit slower.